livestorejs/livestore/website/src/content/docs/reference/contributing.md

 ### Examples

-- Once you've set up the monorepo locally, you'll notice both the `/examples` and `/examples-monorepo` directories.
+- Once you've set up the monorepo locally, you'll notice both the `src` and `dist` directories in `/examples`.
-- The `/examples` directory is meant as source for LiveStore users and is usually cloned via `tiged`
+- The `/examples/dist` directory is meant as source for app developers using LiveStore
-- The `/examples-monorepo` directory is meant for LiveStore maintainers and to run as part of the LiveStore monorepo.
-Compared to `/examples` it makes use of local linking features such a `workspace:*`, TypeScript `references` etc.
+- The `/examples/src` directory is meant for LiveStore maintainers and to run as part of the LiveStore monorepo.
+Compared to `/examples/dist` it makes use of local linking features such a `workspace:*`, TypeScript `references` etc.
-- Both directories are kept in sync via `/patches/examples` and `/scripts/sync-examples.ts`.
+- Both directories are kept in sync via `/examples/patches` and `/scripts/generate-examples.ts`.
+Usually it's recommended to work in `/examples/src` and generate the `/examples/dist` version via `pnpm generate:examples:dist`.

 ## Devtools